RPI: make a desktop GUI app ( QT6 C++ / Py )

 * type a password

-* read existing salt from .salt file ( or make a new one )
+* read existing salt from .salt file / or make a new one ( possibly have to try again )

 * use both to make a key